redsanket/spark/external/spark/guide/spark_on_yarn.rst

     export SPARK_HOME=/home/y/share/spark
     export SPARK_CONF_DIR=/home/y/conf/spark

 If you are using hive then you should install the ``hive_conf_(your grid)`` package.
 For instance on axonite red its: ``hive_conf_axonitered``.
 Go to a gateway and see the version installed there and install the same on your launcher box.
 Spark 2.2 also adds in a ``hbase-site.xml`` link in the $SPARK_CONF_DIR so if you need hbase you should install the hbase confs.
+Note that the ``hbase-site.xml`` link in the $SPARK_CONF_DIR expects that file to be in the launcher box location ``/home/gs/conf/hbase/hbase-site.xml``, if your launcher box install is a different location you will need to update that.

 .. _soy_gridgateway: